 They were wearing weskits.
 All of them.
 That was the first thing that I noticed at Dandelion and Driftwood.
 The cafe itself looked like someone’s caffeine-fuelled Victorian corner store with enough technology to add a hint of steampunk.
 Dandelion & Driftwood is located on Gerler Road in Hendra on Brisbane’s northside, just near Mario @ the Dining Room.
-A real coffee geek I know was raving about the place last week, and as he both knows more than me and strongly recommended the place, I had to check it out.
+A real coffee geek I know, the manager of Medium Roast Coffees subscription box, was raving about the place last week, and as he both knows more than me and strongly recommended the place, I had to check it out.

 The staff uniforms, with a mix of ties, striped aprons and weskits, and the fully functional coffee brewing paraphernalia scattered around the store and counter were not the only noteworthy thing there.
 Awesome decor and attentive service aside, the coffee itself is great.
 They feature a number of different brewing methods as well as different blends.